k0sproject/k0s/docs/raspberry-pi4.md

 $ chmod a+x /tmp/k0s
 $ sudo mv /tmp/k0s /usr/bin/k0s
 ```

+— or —

-or use the k0s download script (as one command) to download the latest stable k0s and make it executable in /usr/bin/k0s.
+Use the k0s download script (as one command) to download the latest stable
+k0s and make it executable in /usr/bin/k0s.

 ```sh
 $ curl -sSLf https://get.k0s.sh | sudo sh
 ```